top of page

 about the team

-The Daily Mobster is a true indie project brought to you by industry studio-veterans with a vision and a story to tell, bringing you their best work yet without big studio funding.
+THE DAILY MOBSTER is a TRUE INDIE web comic and graphic novel project brought to you by industry studio-veterans with a vision and a story to tell.
+They bring you their best work yet, without big studio funding or story manipulation.
 While it is indie, it still has an amazing team behind it and it wouldn't be what it is without the talent behind it.

 DailyMobster_Jack.png